SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Main_Release_10.4/Web_apps_Main_Release_10.4.0_changes.md

 As from DataMiner versions 10.1.10/10.2.0, the *LegacyReportsAndDashboards* and/or *LegacyAnnotations* soft-launch options allowed you to enable or disable the legacy *Reports*, *Dashboards* and *Annotations* modules.
 By default, they were enabled.

 Now, the above-mentioned soft-launch options will be disabled by default, causing the legacy *Reports*, *Dashboards* and *Annotations* modules to be hidden.
-If you want to continue using these modules, which are now considered end-of-live, you will have to explicitly enable the soft-launch options.
+If you want to continue using these modules, which are now considered end-of-life, you will have to explicitly enable the soft-launch options.

 ### Fixes